 The transition to a sustainable energy model in Africa – including universal access and climate change, as well as the growing presence of decentralized energy resources in the midst of a much-needed industrialisation process – requires new approaches to policy, regulation, technology, innovation and the skills to achieve this goal.
 Education in these matters is urgently needed to address these challenges in a wide range of fields across the electricity, clean cooking and heating value chains.

 Regulation stands out as an applied field of knowledge – blending engineering, economics, and law – which is essential to guide the African countries in designing and implementing this transition.

 The African School of Regulation (ASR) aims to be a centre of excellence for independent discussion and knowledge exchange with the purpose of improving the quality of African energy regulation and policy.

 The path to create the ASR

-The creation of the ASR is endorsed and supported in different ways by many organizations including – in alphabetic order – the Africa EU Energy Partnership (AEEP), the African Development Bank (AfDB), the Africa Europe Foundation (AEF), the African Minigrids Developers Association (AMDA), the World Bank’s Energy Sector Management Assistance Programs (ESMAP), the French Development Agency (AFD), Friends of Europe, the Global association for the off-grid solar energy industry GOGLA, Power for All, RES4Africa, and Sustainable Energy for All (SE4All).
+The creation of the ASR is endorsed and supported in different ways by many organisations including the African Development Bank (AfDB), the Africa EU Energy Partnership (AEEP), the Africa Europe Foundation (AEF), the African Forum for Utility Regulators (AFUR), the African Minigrids Developers Association (AMDA), the French Development Agency (AFD), Friends of Europe, the Global association for the off-grid solar energy industry (GOGLA), Power for All, RES4Africa, and Sustainable Energy for All (SE4All), the World Bank’s Energy Sector Management Assistance Programs (ESMAP).
 The European Commission’s Directorate-General for International Partnerships (DG INTPA) provides substantial support through the provision of technical assistance services.